usnistgov/OSCAL/IMPLEMENTERS.md

 * Pointers to schemas and Schematron files

 Are there multiple audiences within implementers that will want distinct subsets of information?
 Or will different people need different combinations of information?

+A good example of how to engage people is at https://docs.docker.com/machine/overview/.
+It briefly explains what is available, why it would be beneficial, and what to do next (with links to other docs for installing and setting up a local copy, etc.)